Church of St Mary of the Mongols

 Patriarchal Church of St George

-Dating from 1836, this church is part of the Greek Patriarchate, a compound of buildings nestled behind the historic sea walls fronting...
+Dating from 1836, this church is part of the Greek Patriarchate compound.
+Inside the church are artefacts including Byzantine mosaics,...

 Tevkii Cafer Mektebi Sokak · interesting places nearby

 Church of St Mary of the Mongols information

 Consecrated in the 13th century and saved from conversion into a mosque by the personal decree of Mehmet the Conqueror, this is the only church in İstanbul to remain in Greek hands ever since Byzantine times.
 It was named after Princess Maria Paleologina, an illegitimate daughter of Emperor Michael VIII Paleologos.

 Maria was sent from Byzantium to marry Hulagu, the Great Khan of the Mongols, in 1265.
 By the time she arrived in his kingdom he had died, so she was forced to marry his son Abagu instead.
 On Abagu's death she returned to Byzantium and retired to a convent attached to this church.